Termination of Parental Rights

 Whether your rights as a parent are being questioned, or you are seeking to have rights terminated, it is critical to have an attorney in your corner.
 Involuntary termination of rights is done when “clear and convincing evidence” for revocation of rights has been presented to the court.
 This requires gathering detailed data regarding the parent in question.
 The court will make its finding based on what is best for the child.
 This involves considering the past relationship of the parent and child as well as any damaging behavior by the parent.
 These cases are typically complex and involve many complicated questions of law.
 An attorney can make sure you are represented fairly and competently, and that the child's best interests are ultimately protected.

 Book a Consultation

-Whether you are seeking to have rights terminated, or someone is seeking to have your rights terminated, we are here to help.
+Whether you are seeking to have rights terminated, or someone is seeking to have your rights terminated, a family law attorney is here to help.
 To book a consultation, call our office at 817-572-9900, or contact us online.